-Most of the critic comes from the medical and scientific community, and understanding and trying to enforce their medical system as the basis of testing Natural Therapies.
+Most of the critic comes from the medical and scientific community, trying to enforce their medical system as the basis of evaluating Natural Therapies.

-A Naturopath often is described as a Natural Therapist "GP", with other words; a Naturopath is not a "specialist" for a specific body system or disease.
+A Naturopath often is described as a Natural Therapist "GP", with other words; a Naturopath is not a "specialist" for a specific body system.

-Both systems are dedicated to Health, but each system comes from a different view point with different underlying philosophies.
+Both systems are dedicated to Health, but each system comes from a different direction, with a different perspective, with different underlying philosophies.

 A Naturopath is not diagnosing a disease state!